ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Implement the environment and network setup [above](#setup) to prepare the Safe-Tasks project.
 ### Create a Safe
-Now lets create a Safe using the previously deployed `GnosisSafeL2` and `GnosisSafeProxyFactory` addresses:
+Now let's create a Safe using the previously deployed `GnosisSafeL2` and `GnosisSafeProxyFactory` addresses:

 ```zsh
 yarn safe create --network subnet --singleton <"YOUR-GnosisSafeL2-ADDRESS-HERE"> --factory <"YOUR-GnosisSafeProxyFactory-ADDRESS-HERE">